 Housing feels flimsy

 If you have a protected outdoor area where you can hang a screen, the Elite Screens M100H Manual 100-inch Pull-Down Projector Screen is an excellent option.
-It’s manual, so there are no electronics to worry about exposing to the elements.
-While the housing protects the screen when it isn’t in use, it feels a bit on the flimsy side—so it’s best to mount it permanently to avoid bending it.
-It has three mounting options, though, so at least one is likely to work well with your space.
-You can also feel good about the MaxWhite 2 material, which has a 1.1 gain that’s great for color clarity and is mildew-resistant.
+It’s manual, so there are no electronics to worry about being exposed to the elements.
+While the housing protects the screen when it isn’t in use, it feels a bit on the flimsy side—so we recommend mounting it permanently to avoid bending it.
+It has three mounting options, so you're sure to find a configuration that works well with your space.
+You can also feel good about this screen's MaxWhite 2 material, which has a 1.1 gain that’s great for color clarity and is also mildew-resistant.

-In addition to the 100-inch version, the Manual B Series is also available in sizes that range between 80 and 135 inches and in both 1:1 and 4:3 aspect ratios.
+In addition to the 100-inch version, the Manual B Series is also available in sizes that range between 80 and 135 inches and in both 1:1 and 4:3 aspect ratios (the ratio of the screen's width to height).
 We typically recommend 16:9 projector screens, but it’s worth considering a slightly bigger 4:3 ratio if you watch a mix of 4:3 and 16:9 content.
 The screen locks at 2- to 4-inch intervals when you pull it down, so you can easily configure a standard screen to display widescreen content when necessary.

 What to Look For in Outdoor Movie Screens